Bitcoin-ABC/bitcoin-abc/apps/ecash-herald/README.md

 A telegram bot to broadcast ecash chain activity

+## development

+To monitor the blockchain and send messages with your own telegram bot:

+1. `npm i`
+2. `cp secrets.sample.js secrets.js`
+3. Get telegram bot API keys from https://t.me/BotFather
+4. Create your own Telegram channel and invite your bot there.
+5. Fill out `secrets.js` with information for your telegram bot and channel
+6. `node index.js`

 ## features

 -   Send messages when new blocks are found with total number of txs in block